 There may even be situations where you wish to stop your DC motor quickly, but you don’t have an electric or mechanical brake installed.
 Reversing the polarity of the supply voltage will produce a force in the opposite direction, helping the motor to stop quickly.

 You can see that there are many practical situations for reversing the direction of a typical DC motor.
-But how do these applications make it seem so simple?

 Your DC motor can be configured to turn in either direction by simply inverting the polarity of the applied voltage.
 The change in the flow of current switches the direction of the spinning force, causing the motor’s shaft to begin turning in the opposite direction.